Innovation

 Driving new partnerships

-The INP pursues a proactive technology transfer and innovation strategy:
+CNRS Physics pursues a proactive technology transfer and innovation strategy:

 • by promoting research, by teams and units, to companies to encourage new partnerships;